denisos/battleship-ng/README.md

 Running `grunt test` will run the unit tests with karma.

 ## to-dos
-* Add animation delay when switching between players 1 and 2 on page 1 and 2
-* Hide ship board by default, but allow show on click
-* Improve way to report winner
+* Improve how to report winner
-* Create one or two directives to display ship and shot boards
+* Create one (or two) directives to display ship and shot boards
 * Add support for different ship sizes
 * Add Ship object
-* Improve calculation for when all ships sunk
+* Improve calculation for when all ships sunk (based on ship sizes)